Fabus1184/embedded-systems-2022/Lab 1/Assignment 1.md

 - `volatile` is used to force read/write operations so that the compiler does not optimize them away

-- `int` may be of different sizes on different architectures, so `int32_t` is used to ensure that the variable is 32 bits
+- `int` may be of different sizes on different architectures and/or compilers, so `int32_t` is used to ensure that the variable is 32 bits